Aviah/django-selenium-page-objects/README.md

 ### List View Pages

 To repesent a list of items in a page, use **xpath**.
 In most web application every item has an id, or a uuid, so it's hard to know beforehand what this id will be when the test runs.
-Xpath is a convinient way to loop through the list by the item by **position**, regardless the id.
+Xpath is a convinient way to loop through the list by the item **position**, regardless of the id.

 Map every item to an element object, with context methods like `edit`, `delete`, `update`, `approve` etc.